Anomaloglossus praderioi: Description

 Anomaloglossus praderioi are relatively small frogs, though medium-sized among Anomaloglossus: males measure 20–22 mm in snout–vent length and a single female 23 mm.
 It has a robust body with shagreened to finely granular (more granular posteriorly) skin in the dorsum.
 Tadpoles are up to 27 mm in length (Gosner stage 31) and dark brown to black in colour; they are of benthic feeder ecomorphological type.

 The male advertisement call consists of long trains of a single note repeated at a rate of 61–76 notes/min.

 Habitat and conservation

 Anomaloglossus praderioi occurs in montane medium-canopy forest at elevations between 1310–1950 m asl.
 Specimens have been found on rocks covered by mosses and on moist soils, in areas with very low light intensity and abundant decaying vegetation.

 Anomaloglossus praderioi was assessed as "data deficient" in 2004, when it was only known from its type locality.
 In view that it is now known to have a wider distribution, it could now be classified as "Endangered".
 It occurs in the Canaima National Park in Venezuela and the Kaieteur National Park in Guyana.

+Reproduction

+Scientists have not reported oviposition but they infer that this lays eggs on land.
+Scientists observed one male frog carrying five tadpoles on his back.
+They believe the tadpoles develop in small temporary pools.